 BrownForman Corporation price-consensus-eps-surprise-chart | BrownForman Corporation Quote

-Shares of Brown-Forman remained stable in the pre-market trading on Jun 9 due to its mixed results.
-Overall, the Zacks Rank #3 (Hold) company’s shares have gained 17.3% in the past three months compared with the industry’s growth of 4.9%.
+Overall, the Zacks Rank #3 (Hold) company’s shares have gained 10.6% in the past three months compared with the industry’s rally of 18.1%.

-Growth across the company’s brand portfolio was led by premium bourbon brands, including Woodford Reserve and Old Forester, which reported 21% growth in underlying net sales in fiscal 2020.
-This growth was led by a 19% rise in underlying sales for Woodford Reserve along with even stronger underlying growth from Old Forester.
+Growth across its brand portfolio was led by premium bourbon brands, including Woodford Reserve and Old Forester, which reported 23% growth in underlying net sales in fiscal 2021.
+The rise was led by double-digit growth in underlying sales for Woodford Reserve and Old Forester.

 Margins & Costs